69th Armor Regiment: Operation Iraqi Freedom V

 In March 2007, 2nd Battalion, 69th Armor was deployed as part of the Baghdad "surge."
-The Battalion served under Multi-National Division – Baghdad on the Karada Peninsula as well as the Al Muthana and Al Jedidah regions of Eastern Baghdad.
+The battalion served under Multi-National Division – Baghdad on the Karada Peninsula as well as the Al Muthana and Al Jedidah regions of Eastern Baghdad.
 The battalion served first under 2nd BCT, 2ID and later under 4th BCT, 10th MTN DIV while detached from the rest of the 3rd HBCT.
-The Battalion redeployed in May 2008 to Fort Benning, Georgia and awarded the Valorous Unit Award.
+The battalion redeployed in May 2008 to Fort Benning, Georgia and awarded the Valorous Unit Award.

 Operation Iraqi Freedom VII

-In October 2009, the Battalion deployed to Iraq in support of Operation Iraqi Freedom for a fourth time, operating as an Advise and Assist Battalion in Babil and Karbala Provinces building the economic capacity and governance capabilities of local Iraqi government.
+In October 2009, the battalion deployed to Iraq in support of Operation Iraqi Freedom for a fourth time, operating as an Advise and Assist Battalion in Babil and Karbala Provinces building the economic capacity and governance capabilities of local Iraqi government.
 This deployment was part of the transition from Operation Iraqi Freedom to Operation New Dawn.
 The battalion played an important role by providing security assistance during the crucial Iraqi national elections in March 2010.
 The battalion then redeployed to Fort Benning, Georgia in October 2010 and was awarded the Meritorious Unit Award.

-Afghanistan War
+Operation Enduring Freedom

 In 2013, 3rd Battalion was deployed to eastern Afghanistan in Wardak, Nangarhar, & Ghazni Provinces.
 They suffered three casualties that year.